codr7/sharpl/README.md

 ```

 ## bindings
-Bindings come in two flavors, lexical and dynamic scope.
+Bindings come in two flavors, with lexical or dynamic scope.

 ### lexical scope
 New lexically scoped bindings may be created using `let`.